 - More affordable: Was introduced into a lower priced category (79 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in January 2012).

-Advantages of the Olympus OM-D E-M1:
+Arguments in favor of the Olympus OM-D E-M1:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.